 Queen Elizabeth II passed Queen Victoria as Britain’s longest-serving monarch on Sept.
 9. On April 21, 2016, she turns 90.
+This year her birthday will be marked during three days of official celebrations in June.
 Read our coverage here.

 Chapter One: The Queen of England meets the Queen of Europe